RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-erc20-fee-proxy-contract-0.1.0.md

 ## Payment Proxy Contract

-The contract contains one function called `transferFromWithReferenceAndFee` which takes 6 arguments:
+On EVMs, the contract contains one function called `transferFromWithReferenceAndFee` which takes 6 arguments:

 - `tokenAddress` is the address of the ERC20 contract
 - `to` is the destination address for the tokens